matt035343/interactive-scala/README.md

 ## Release Notes

+### 1.1.0

+Added features:
+- Added single-line execution.
+Place the caret on a code line and execute it without selecting any text.

 ### 1.0.0

 First stable version.

+Added features:
-- Added automatic opening of Scala interpreter
+- Added automatic opening of Scala interpreter.
-- Added shortcut to execute Scala code in interpreter
+- Added shortcut to execute Scala code in interpreter.